 CEDAR PARK, Texas (KXAN) — One person was rushed to the hospital Sunday morning after a shooting in Cedar Park.

 Cedar Park police officers found 39-year-old Jason Sean Robinson with multiple gunshot wounds after responding to a call around 5:45 a.m.
-Sunday at 2114 Bindon Drive.
+Sunday.
 Robinson’s vital signs are stable, police say.

 According to Cedar Park police, the shooting happened due to an argument between Robinson and Kelly Lawrence Schernik, 37, early Sunday morning.
 Both men know each other and police believe the shooting happened over Schernik staying at the house.